sahandjabbari/ApexIdentity/README.md

 The system automatically loads all pages, menus, buttons, and regions of the application, allowing you to easily grant the necessary access to each role.

+## Authorization for Items

+Any item that should follow the rules of this authorization must have its Authorization property set to Dynamic Authorization.

 ## License

 This project is licensed under the **MIT License** – you are free to use, modify, and distribute it with proper attribution.